Owyn/Universal_Dark_Theme/README.md

 <h3>other tips</h3>

-- to use just custom CSS \ JS on a site without changing any colors - just add `*` (asterix) into excludes
+- to use just custom CSS \ JS on a site without changing any colors - just add `*` (asterix) into excludes to exclude literally everything

 - to get the cool golden dark theme you have seen on the screen above - just use color codes shown on the screenshot :-)